 For thousands of children, the end of school means months of wondering whether or not they will have enough food to eat.
-Thanks to support from the Regional Food Bank of Oklahoma, the United States Department of Agriculture, the Oklahoma Department of Education and the community, children under 18 can receive nutritious meals and/or snacks through the Regional Food Bank’s Summer Feeding program at select locations weekdays from June 1 through July 31.
+Thanks to support from the Regional Food Bank of Oklahoma, the United States Department of Agriculture, the Oklahoma Department of Education and the community, children 18 and under can receive nutritious meals and/or snacks through the Regional Food Bank’s Summer Feeding Program at select locations weekdays from June 4 through July 27.

 Since the program began in 2002, the Regional Food Bank of Oklahoma has sponsored the Summer Food Service Program (SFSP), through a partnership with the United States Department of Agriculture and the Oklahoma Department of Education.
 Last summer, 120 sites served 7,093 children in central and western Oklahoma.
 For more information, contact Katie Swanson at email@example.com or 405-600-3141.

 Click here to see nondiscrimination policy